 During the past several months, the Julian Cuyamaca CERT organization has undergone significant changes which have caused much concern and turmoil among its members.
 Hopefully, this email will help to clarify the confusion and answer any lingering questions about the current status of CERT in Julian.

 We are writing this email as the newly appointed Julian CERT Program Managers for the Julian/Cuyamaca area under the sponsorship of the Julian Cuyamaca Fire Protection District (JCFPD) lead by Chief Rick Marinelli and the only recognized CERT program in Julian.

 New Program Managers?
-What happened to the former Program Manager and the former Volunteer Coordinator for Julian CERT?
+What happened to the Hakes the former Program Manager and the former Volunteer Coordinator for Julian CERT?

 They dissolved their sponsorship relationship with the JCFPD and now the former program manager is trying to continue to operate their CERT program without being recognized by any government agency or being sponsored by any emergency response agency.

 1. The the former Program Manager and the former Volunteer Coordinator are no longer the program manager or volunteer coordinator for the CERT Program sponsored by the Julian Cuyamaca Fire Protection District.

 2. Per the FEMA CERT guidelines, the Julian Cuyamaca Resource Center CERT Program does not have a recognized partnership with a “local government, emergency management and response agencies”, and is therefore not acknowledged as an official CERT Program. (http://www.fema.gov/